NeCkEr/jade-browser/README.md

+# JadeBrowser
+  Just a small fork to enable recompile the jade files when I change them

+## Installation

+    $ npm install jadeBrowser

 # Jade Browser

   Middleware for express/connect to expose jade templates to the web browser.
 It provides a few additional features like express-like render function with partial handling.